-Sep 2010-Jul 2014, Hockerill Anglo-European College.
-International Baccalaureate, 41/45 Points (top grade in English Literature Extended Essay).
+Hockerill Anglo-European College.
+International Baccalaureate, 41/45 Points (Top grade in English Literature Extended Essay)

 Hello!
 My name is Harry and I have been tutoring since 2013, offering support in English Literature & Language, French, Spanish and Greek.
 I have native fluency in four languages and come from a multicultural background, which I believe lends itself to an open-minded, confident approach to tutees from all walks of life.
 I pride myself on the amount of thought, care and effort I put into each tutoring session.
 I am a passionate and optimistic person and believe strongly that education has the ability to transform individuals; it is part of the reason why I enjoy teaching so much!

 There is an important distinction in my mind between getting ‘extra help’ from a classroom teacher and having 1-to-1 sessions with a private tutor.
 The beauty of private tutoring is that a student’s needs, wants and learning style are considered with full and undivided attention.
 This is why I consider it important not to go about tutoring in a parrot-like fashion.
 Every student is unique and has a learning style that is specific to them; I always make sure I adapt to the distinct needs of each student and teach in a way that feels lively and spontaneous.
 In the earlier stages of my sessions, I identify the student’s learning style.
 I will carefully come up with a general structure that will be followed rigorously (though I do make sure sessions are fun and creative!).